AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 ![Connected2](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/Connected2.jpg)

-To minimise interference of WLAN with the PIR motion detcection, the tree wires to the SR501 module are moved through a ferrite ring.
+To minimise interference of WLAN with the PIR motion detcection, the three wires to the HC-SR501 module are moved through a ferrite ring.

 # Software
 The [software](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/tree/main/AlexaIntruderAlert) is created to be used within the Arduino IDE (tested with version 1.8.13).
 For the ESP32-CAM, the ESP32 board support has to be installed in the IDE (version 1.0.6 is tested).

 In the IDE you have to select: